mx2913/service-docs/en/toponad.md

 ## Sample Project

-Developer can get a quick taste of the APM service with the sample project.
+Developer can get a quick taste of the TopOn service with the sample project.

-- Click on the **Sample** button in the APM service panel, clone or download, and open the project in Cocos Creator.
+- Click on the **Sample** button in the TopOn service panel, clone or download, and open the project in Cocos Creator.

 - Refer to the above to open TopOn and configure the corresponding parameters, you can open the **Build** panel to compile the project by clicking **Project -> Build** in the Creator editor menu bar.